jkeefe/make-map-blink-class-10/README.md

     var umbrella_text = "";
     if (rain_chance > 0.5){
     	console.log("Bring your umbrella!");
-    	umbrella_text ="May want to bring your umbrella today!"
+    	umbrella_text ="May want to bring your umbrella today!";
     } else {
     	console.log("No umbrella needed!");
-    	umbrella_text ="You can leave your umbrella at home today!"
+    	umbrella_text ="You can leave your umbrella at home today!";
     }

+And let's change the tweet from "This is a test of my bot" to be `umbrella_text`, whatever it may be today.

+		twitter.statuses("update", {
+		        status: ummbrella_text
+		    },

 Testing it from the command line ...